-For 2020 we’re asking students and alumni of Kentucky’s independent colleges and universities to share stories about their college experiences in a new series we’re calling AIKCU Voices.
+For 2020 we’ve been asking students and alumni of Kentucky’s independent colleges and universities to share something about their college experiences in a series we’ve been calling AIKCU Voices.
 If you’d like to share your story, email us at email@example.com.

 I grew up knowing I was going to go to college since middle school.
 My mom would say she would help all that she could, but that I would have to do the majority of the work myself.
 With being the baby of the family and being a part of a single-parent household, I knew I would have to rely on scholarships — otherwise, I might not be able to go to college.
 I still remember three years ago when I received my award letter from Thomas More in the mail.
 My mom and I jumped up and down with excitement.
 I instantly knew I would be attending Thomas More in the fall of 2017 double majoring in political science and economics.